InteractiveAdvertisingBureau/Open-Measurement-ReferenceApp-iOS/README.md

 ## Getting Started

 1. Clone the project on to your local machine to get started
-2. Download the latest Demoapp namespaced OM SDK iOS from IAB portal (https://tools.iab.techlab.com/omsdk) and link the framework to the project.
+2. Download the latest "Demoapp" namespaced OM SDK iOS from IAB portal (https://tools.iab.techlab.com/omsdk) and link the framework to the project.
+Add the framework into the /OMSDK/ folder.
 3. Download the latest omsdk-v1.js and omid-validation-verification-script-v1.js release from the IAB portal (https://tools.iab.techlab.com/omsdk) and drop it into /OMSDK/Service/ and /OMSDK/Verification respectively.
 4. Build and run in Simulator
 5. Use Charles proxy or Safari Web Inspector to see what events OM SDK is receiving